Is a Business Analytics Specialization Worth It?

 Analytical and Critical-Thinking Skills

-Business Analytics MBA are designed to help students hone their analytical and critical-thinking skills through core courses such as Macroeconomics Analysis, Market Analysis and Management Science.
+Master’s in Business Analytics as well as Business Analytics MBA programs are designed to help students hone their analytical and critical-thinking skills through core courses such as Macroeconomics Analysis, Market Analysis and Management Science.
 However, a specialization in business analytics offers in-depth insights into how to organize, manipulate, assess and visualize information.
 As students progress from introductory-level to advanced topics, they’ll discover how to use data-mining techniques, cluster detection, forecasting and other business analytics tools.

 Math and Problem-Solving Skills

 Business analysts’ work usually involves “number crunching,” and they frequently examine data from multiple business areas such as accounting, finance, IT and marketing.
 MBA programs are particularly useful in this field as they cover a range of essential business and math topics such as Accounting for Business Managers, Corporate Financial Decision Making, Applied Business Statistics and Strategic Information Systems.

 Most business analysts work closely with other departments in identifying key metrics and collecting data, and then present their findings and recommendations to managers and executives.
 Core MBA courses such as Organizational Behavior and Negotiation in the Workplace can help nurture the necessary “people skills” required in this role, while concentration classes such Data Analytics and Visualization cover how to effectively convey information for improved comprehension and decision-making.